UMR-CNRM/PHYEX/docs/Developer.md

   - 4 and 5: AROME or HARMONIE-AROME developer sends pull requests to the different repositories where files have been modified
   - 6: The PHYEX administrator checks the pull requests in the other applications, the IAL integrator integrates on the arome specific branch; then the PHYEX administrator integrates the modifications in the master branch and, eventually, produce a new arome specific branch for future integration in IAL

-### Special notes for building the model from PHYEX before cycle 49t2
+### Special notes for building the AROME or HARMONIE-AROME model from PHYEX until cycle 49t1 included

 The model version hosted in IAL is incompatible with the content of the PHYEX repository.
-To build the model, you must:
+To build the model from PHYEX, you must:

-- take the source code of cycle 48t3
+- checkout the IAL source code of cycle 48t3 or 49
 - remove the directories 'mpa/\*/internals' and 'mpa/\*/modules'
 - put the PHYEX directories 'aux', 'conv', 'micro' and 'turb' into a new directory (at the same level as 'mpa') named 'phyex'
 - dispatch the code contained in 'ext' into the subdirectories of 'arpifs'
 - remove the files listed in the PHYEX repository in the 'src/arome/gmkpack\_ignored\_files' file

+However, for scientific contributions to 49t1, we suggest scientists to use the physics code present in IAL, rather than from PHYEX.

 ## CONTRIBUTION WORKFLOW FOR MESO-NH DEVELOPERS